 Since your family dentist also is a cosmetic dentist in Brooklyn, you have the advantage of his recommendations for filling material.
 Most often, he’ll use tooth-colored material when the tooth is visible and stronger metals for your back teeth.
 When a cavity is larger or infected, it’s possible you may need to undergo a root canal, which creates an even larger opening that needs to be covered by a crown.

 Do you have any questions about the Hole in a Tooth treatment options in Brooklyn?
-For more information or to schedule an appointment with the best family dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn please contact our dental clinic Brooklyn for consultation with the dentists Alex and Igor Khabensky DDS.
+For more information or to schedule an appointment with the best family dentist Khabensky DDS of Family Cosmetic & Implants Dentistry of Brooklyn please contact our dental facility for consultation with the dentists Alex and Igor Khabensky DDS.